-In September 2012 we began the process of reviewing the curriculum we delivered to our children.
-We wanted to provide a curriculum that was no longer based on delivering QCA units of work but one that was more relevant and engaging and that extended learning and creative thinking.
+We want to provide a curriculum that is no longer based on delivering QCA units of work but one that is more relevant and engaging and that extended learning and creative thinking.

 Our Principles for creating a relevant and engaging Curriculum that extends learning and creative thinking.